A Collection Transcribed

 Herein I send you an Invoice of some goods which

-request you will send me next year as Per Directions I have desireed
+send me next year as Per Directions I have desireed

 Captain Bowman to bring me in some bottles and have directed